-If you wish to make a delegation at an Authority, Executive Committee or Budget/Audit Advisory Board meeting, please complete and submit the Request for Delegation Form.
+If you wish to make a delegation at a Board of Directors, Executive Committee or advisory board meeting, please complete and submit the Request for Delegation Form.
 Your request will be considered and you will be contacted by the Clerk’s Office to confirm your delegation prior to being put on an agenda.
-If approved, you will be allocated 5 minutes to address the board.
+If approved, you will be allocated 5 minutes to address the Board Members.
 Please read the information provided below to assist you in preparing to make a delegation.

-Members of the Authority wish to ensure that everyone who appears before the Authority is able to make a meaningful contribution.
-It is important to ensure that everyone understands the process and has a fair hearing before the Authority, its boards or committees.
+Members of the Board of Directors wish to ensure that everyone who appears is able to make a meaningful contribution.
+It is important to ensure that everyone understands the process and has a fair hearing before the Board of Directors, Executive Committee or advisory boards.
 Not every issue can be resolved to the satisfaction of every delegate.
-However, by explaining the process and offering suggestions for delegations, there can be effective communication between delegations and the members of the Authority.
+However, by explaining the process and offering suggestions for delegations, there can be effective communication between delegations and the Board Members.

-- People or organizations wishing to address the Authority, the Executive Committee, or an advisory board must make their request in writing to the Secretary-Treasurer of the Authority at least three days in advance of a meeting
+- People or organizations wishing to address the Board of Directors, Executive Committee or an advisory board must make their request in writing to TRCA at least three days in advance of a meeting.

-- The Secretary-Treasurer, in preparing the agenda will identify the delegation and advise the organization or individual that they are listed as a delegation and inform them of the date, time and location of the meeting
+- In preparing the agenda, staff will identify the delegation and advise the organization or individual that they are listed as a delegation and inform them of the date, time and location of the meeting.

-- Where there are a large number of people or organizations wishing to speak to an issue, the Authority may schedule a special meeting
+- Where there are a large number of people or organizations wishing to speak to an issue, the Board of Directors may schedule a special meeting.

-- Each delegate is limited to five minutes
+- Each delegate is limited to 5 minutes.

 Information from Delegations

-It is useful for members of the Authority to have as much information as possible from an individual or group who wishes to be a delegation.
+It is useful for Board Members to have as much information as possible from an individual or group who wishes to be a delegation.

-In addition, it is helpful to members of the Authority to have as much background information as possible about the organization and the organization’s view of the issue.
-Some of the questions that are frequently asked by members of the Authority are:
+In addition, it is helpful to Board Members to have as much background information as possible about the organization and the organization’s view of the issue.
+Some of the questions that are frequently asked by Board Members are:

 - How many people are represented by your organization?
 How long has the organization existed?